mathertel/blog/src/2025/0228-sfc-concept.md

 ## Implementation as a Lean / Pure Web Framework

-Currently, you can find the loader and SFC control implementations in the <https://github.com/HomeDing/Webfiles> project under the
+You can find the loader and SFC controls implementations in the <https://github.com/mathertel/sfc> project.
-`sfc` folder.

 The framework was initially developed to support the [HomeDing Library](https://homeding.github.io/) with these key features:

 * **Minimal Footprint**: Designed for IoT devices like ESP8266 or ESP32 processors, where the Web UI must fit within 2MB of Flash memory
 * **Standards-First Approach**: Leverages modern HTML and CSS capabilities instead of heavy JavaScript implementations